Have you ever looked at the word ‘findings’ and wondered what this is referring to?

 Looking for quick, easy and cost effective bracelets? – choose something stretchy such as stretch magic or our alternative economy brand.
 These do not require a clasp, stretch on and off with ease and come in a variety of thickness.

-Have fun, start with the basics and your jewellery design skills grow.
+Have fun, start with the basics and watch your jewellery making skills grow.